kyledvu/neuro-viz/README.md

 2. Navigate into the `client` and `server` folders respectively and type `npm ci` into the command line for both.
 This will install the necessary prerequisite packages.

 ## Starting the Server
-1. Navigate into the `server` folder and type `node index.js`.
-This will host the server locally.
-2. Navigate into the `client` folder and type `npm run start`.
-This should cause the site to open in your browser after a short delay.
+1. Navigate into the `server` folder and type `npm start`.
+This should begin hosting the server on your local machine and load the webpage shortly after.